nblumhardt/serilog-wiki/Debugging-and-Diagnostics.md

 ## Debug Symbols

 Most Serilog packages include debug symbols (_.PDB) on http://symbolsource.org - adding it as a symbol server in Visual Studio can help when determining the cause of an exception from a sink.

+## Serilog Analyzer

+A Roslyn-based analysis for code using the Serilog logging library.
+Checks for common mistakes and usage problems.
+You can find more information [here](https://github.com/Suchiman/SerilogAnalyzer).